 You should use S.M.A.R.T. goals because they help clarify your priorities, allow you to focus and drive you forward.

-Instead of obscure goals like “get rich,” these specific goals let you know what you need to do and why you need to do them.
+Instead of obscure goals like "get rich," a set of specific goals informs you what you need to do and why you need to do them.
 It forces you to manage your time better, too.
-There’s also the sense of accomplishment when you’re able to knock off multiple goals.
+There's also the sense of accomplishment when you're able to knock off multiple goals.